godotengine/godot-docs/classes/class_plane.rst

 - :ref:`float<class_float>` **distance_to** **(** :ref:`Vector3<class_Vector3>` point **)**

-Returns the shortest distance from the plane to the position "point".
+Returns the shortest distance from the plane to the position ``point``.

 .. _class_Plane_method_get_any_point: